19 The Rock Cycle II: Sediment and Sedimentary Rock

 Siliceous sediment

-Some unicellular planktonic plants (diatoms) and animals (Radiolaria) that live in the surface waters of the oceans and (in the case of diatoms) some lakes have evolved the ability to build skeletons from silica (SiO2) extracted from sea-water.
+Some unicellular phytoplankton (diatoms) and zooplankton (Radiolaria) that live in the surface waters of the oceans and (in the case of diatoms) some lakes have evolved the ability to build skeletons from silica (SiO2) extracted from sea-water.
 The skeletons are not quartz; instead they are a glass-like disordered, non-crystalline form of silica called opal, which settles on the deep ocean floor to produce siliceous ooze.
 Dried-out, this material is sold as diatomaceous earth for pest control in plant care.
 Opal is also formed in small amounts by some sponges that live on the sea-floor.
 Opal can also form from hot (hydrothermal) water flowing through newly formed igneous rock.

 During diagenesis, the silica in opal may be redistributed and converted to a hard rock called chert, made of fine-grained quartz; because of the tightly interlocking grains chert typically has hardness close to 7 on Moh’s scale, the hardness of pure quartz.
 Like quartz, chert may show conchoidal fracture, and breaks to form very sharp edges.
 For this reason it was very important for early human technology, being the principal tool-making material during the stone age before metals were developed by humans.